Dreaming I Was Dreaming

-"Dreaming I was Dreaming" is Namie Amuro's ninth single on the Avex Trax label.
+"Dreaming I was Dreaming" is Namie Amuro's eleventh single on the Avex Trax label.
 Released after the announcement of her pregnancy and marriage to SAM of the group, TRF, it debuted at #1 on December 8, 1997.
 The single does not appear on any of Amuro's original albums but does appear on her first compilation album, 181920 (1998).
-The song samples the T. Rex song "Liquid Generation".
+The song samples the T. Rex song "Liquid Gang" from their 1974 album Zinc Alloy and the Hidden Riders of Tomorrow.
 It was her last original single before taking a year leave in 1998.
 The single was certified double platinum by the RIAJ for 800,000 copies shipped to stores.

 Commercial endorsements

 "Dreaming I was Dreaming" was used in a television campaign commercial for Ginza Jewelry Maker Estate Twin Jewelry.